zeis/kokoi/README.md

       Default is "pandoc -f markdown -t -html5".

   -s, --save
-      Save rendered HTML.
+      Save the rendered HTML.
 The output directory for each HTML file is the same of the corresponding markup file.

   -m, --mathjax
       Insert a link to the MathJax CDN to render math formulas.
+      If the processing engine does not support math formulas do not use this option.

   -e, --extensions
       Comma-delimited list of extensions of the files to watch